My Clean Living Life – Part IV

 If you are a salad lover like me, scratch the heavy blue cheese or ranch dressings (or other milk-based dressings) and switch over to the lighter Balsamic Vinaigrette (Wish Bone makes a tasty version…)

-So whether you are Lactose intolerant or not, Bon Appetit!
+So whether you are Lactose intolerant like me or not, Bon Appetit!

 True Blue

 I felt compelled to write this blog today since March is Colon Cancer Awareness month and I am a Colon Cancer Survivor.
-I have to admit that I first started seeing “Blue” on Social Media which reminded me that I too needed to get the word out about the importance of pre-screening for Colon Cancer since a colonoscopy literally saved my life: Black coffee and lemon Italian Ice…eeech!
+I have to admit that I first started seeing “Blue” on Social Media which reminded me that I too needed to get the word out about the importance of pre-screening for Colon Cancer since a colonoscopy literally saved my life: Check out this blog post: Black coffee and lemon Italian Ice…eeech!

 and through speaking about it at my church, Christian Tabernacle Baptist Church in Hamden, CT.